 So, seeing as there is actually stuff to talk about here, why did it get left out of the main series?
-The straightforward answer is that it's way too similar (influence wise) to the Tatooine Outfit, which we did cover (read here) and so it would have made for a rather repetitive and not very interesting article.
+The straightforward answer is that it's way too similar (influence wise) to the Tatooine Outfit, which I did cover (read here) and so it would have made for a rather repetitive and not very interesting article.

 Which is a good thing for me, because I can't stand this look.
 It feels too close to our world and not alien enough.
 Something that is a common thing for Padme's outfits in Episode II and it's really annoying.

 In the end, the core reason behind all of these designs being cast out is that they are either repetitive or uninteresting or simply too nonsensical.
 And, occasionally, as I've made the effort to point out because I loathe it.

 For me, many of these designs were only created with the direct instruction of "making her look sexy" instead of actually reinforcing a character personality or arc.
 Of course, that she doesn't have either a personality or an arc, but still, it upsets me, and that's why I avoided them like the plague.

 And just as was the case with Episode I, there is so much talent thrown behind these designs by the fantastic Trisha Biggar that it is really upsetting to see them go to waste just because the direction is so muddled and poor.

 Join me next time with Annex C, where I'll be focusing on the discarded designs for Episode III, but, in the meantime, you can read the Annex A here.